EME basics

 Which band?

-Typically radio hams set up initially on one of three bands: 144MHz, 432MHz, or 1296MHz.
+Typically radio amateurs set up initially on one of three bands: 144MHz, 432MHz, or 1296MHz.
 There are a huge number of reasons why individuals choose a particular band.
 I’ve tried here to build a decision matrix to explain some of the reasoning.
 This comes from my own ideas modified by comments on an early version of the matrix on an EME Facebook forum.
+The main comments were that I’d underestimated the cost!

 RAG decision matrix showing issues for a novice starting out in EME on one of the three likely starter bands with a basic EME station

-For a novice starting out, it all depends on their objectives.
-If it is to do EME as an occasional experience, modest equipment can work.
-If it is to win contests, huge complexity and cost is involved.
+For a novice starting out, it all depends on your objectives.
+If it is to do EME as an occasional experience, modest equipment can work if you are happy to only work big stations.
+If you want to win contests, huge complexity and cost is involved.
 I’ve chosen a point in the middle – to be able to reliably QSO with a similarly scoped station.
 My decision matrix assumes this objective on each band and then scores each characteristic for that band.
-The usual RAG scoring applies – red is bad, green is good etc. Simply, despite 1296MHz having the highest cost (at £8,000/$US10,500) and greatest equipment complexity, it is the most popular: QSO certainty and lowest environmental noise trump all others.
+The usual RAG scoring applies – red is bad, green is good etc. Simply, despite 1296MHz having the highest cost (at £8,000/$US10,500) and greatest equipment complexity, it is the most popular: QSO certainty and lowest environmental noise trump all other factors.
+QSO certainty is in itself partly an outcome, but also reflects the growing 23cm EME community.

 Dimensioning a basic EME station